Gets the primary clipboard of the widget.

 this function will return the escaped text.

-Sets @text as the contents of the tooltip.
+Sets the contents of the tooltip for the widget.

-If @text contains any markup, it will be escaped.
+If text contains any markup, it will be escaped.

 This function will take care of setting [property@Gtk.Widget:has-tooltip] as a side effect, and of the default handler for the [signal@Gtk.Widget::query-tooltip] signal.